M4s4k1-K/Black-Hat-Asia-Arsenal-2023/README.md

 1. Download Neo4j (version 4.X) from the following link:
 https://neo4j.com/download-center/#community
 1. Start Neo4j and complete the initial setup by accessing localhost:7474.
-1. Place Groups.csv, Techniques.csv, and Tactics.csv into the import directory.
+1. Place "Groups.csv", "Techniques.csv", and "Tactics.csv" into the import directory.
-1. Place make_neo4j_data.ipynb, neo4j.ini, groups_techniques.csv, and matrix.csv into the appropriate directory in your environment and execute make_neo4j_data.ipynb.
+1. Place "make_neo4j_data.ipynb", "neo4j.ini", "groups_techniques.csv", and "matrix.csv" into the appropriate directory in your environment and execute "make_neo4j_data.ipynb".
+Edit neo4j.ini to the values you set in the initial setup.
-1. Please add the following configuration to your settings.py file
+1. Please add the following configuration to your "settings.py" file in Django.
 ```
 NEO4J_USERNAME = "Your Username"
 NEO4J_PASSWORD = "Your Password"